sleepjie/Valanar/Valanar Superdocument.md

 ### Seradriel

-Nicknames - Creator of Elves, First of the Serende’hel, King of the East Coast

-Alignment - Lawful Neutral
+Nicknames - Creator of Elves, First of the Serende’hel, King of the East Coast Alignment - Lawful Neutral

-Portfolio - Elves, Magic, Music, Arts, Poetry, Bards

-Weapon - Longsword, ‘Seredren’
+Portfolio - Elves, Magic, Music, Arts, Poetry, Bards Weapon - Longsword, ‘Seredren’

-Domains - Chaos, Community, Good, Magic, Pride, Protection, Zeal

-Symbol - Crescent Moon
+Domains - Chaos, Community, Good, Magic, Pride, Protection, Zeal Symbol - Crescent Moon
 Prayer - “Oh Good God of the Elves, bless me with your grace and mirth, for I am now and ever will be in need of it.”

+The Father of the Ende’hel and the Enadriel.
+He directed the Serende’hel in their exodus from Morrowsea to Valanar, leading them to the Fane.

 ##### Worship Practices

-Clean and often well-maintained temples and pagodas with heavy Elven influence, shrines and temples to Seradriel can most commonly be found in Elven households, cities and towns across Dol’Calandria and the rest of the world.
+Clean and often well-maintained temples and pagodas with heavy Elven influence, shrines and temples to Seradriel can most commonly be found in Elven households, cities and towns across Dol-Calandria and the rest of the world.
 These structures are often modest and house a single idol of Seradriel.

 ##### Rituals & Ceremonies